vmware-archive/virtual-security-module/doc/HOWTO.md

 ```
 This should fail with an error message like: "authn token is empty".
 You need to
 provide an auth token.
 But to get a token you need to log-in, which we haven't
-cover yet.
+covered yet.
 In the next section we'll show you how to log-in, grab the generated
 token and use it in your further interactions with the server.

 ## Logging in
 To log-in you need to have an existing user.
 If you haven't created a user yet,
-that's fine (in fact, you have be logged-in to create a user, so this is kind of
+that's fine (in fact, you have to be logged-in to create a user, so this is kind of
 a recursive problem) - the server has already initialized itself with a root user.
 The name of the root user is "root" and its credentials is a public key, taken
 from the file pointed by the "rootInitPubKey" configuration property